michaelyfan/corbii-web/README.md

 During development, this app runs a webpack development server (port 8080) with hot reloading for react.
 The dev environment can be started with `npm run dev`.

 For production, the app is built with `npm run build` and then hosted on Firebase Hosting with `firebase deploy` or `firebase deploy --only hosting`.
 Firebase statically serves the built files.
+Also, any Firebase assets should be deployed to the production environment with `firebase use default`, then
+`firebase deploy` (this will also do the Hosting step for you, but either way `npm run build` must be run first).

 This app used to use Heroku, but that's behind us now.